Were Trump's Syrian missile strikes morally justified?

 Something with more teeth needed to be done.
 It communicates to the parties involved that they no longer have a free hand.
 It also sends a message to bad actors around the world that similar war crimes will be met with overwhelming force.

-Rabbi Michael Broyde, director of Emory University's Center for the Study of Law and Religion
+Rabbi Michael Broyde, projects director of Emory University's Center for the Study of Law and Religion

 As I understand the facts, Trump struck a military target directly connected to the gas attack.
 To the extent that there is ever a situation in which military force is proper and appropriate, from a Jewish legal and ethical standpoint, it is to defend civilians against just such an attack.
 Attacking the airfield is the most ethically defensible thing to do.